dsebastien/softwareArchitectureNotes/event-driven.md

 ## Main concepts

 * events
-  * represents a change in state that is relevant in the system
+  * represent a change in state that is relevant in the system
   * should include or reference enough context and metadata so that subscribers receiving the events
 * event publisher \(aka generators, sources, emitters\)
   * detects state changes